Datapolitan-Training/intro-gis-fundamentals/content.md

 ---

-# A Few Things We Didn't Talk About
+# Some Things We Didn't Cover
 --

 + Normalizing data for choropleths ([see this video](https://www.youtube.com/watch?v=t1RvSxNcafU))